Bogdan0613/URL_Project-Customer_Clustering-/README.md

 ## Your assignment (points in brackets):

-     Analyze and clean the data
+     Analyze and clean the data.
 How many rows and columns and which data types?
      Encode and normalize the data
      Perform PCA and t-SNE to visualize data
      Find clusters by using k-means, Hierarchical Clustering, and DBSCAN